pentateu/entropy/packages/micro-services/README.md

     1) Make the config service in a way that can be used when a service is bootstraping to get NATS, REDIS and other setting
     2) Make the service completely independent and always using nthe config service..
     3) think about fall back.. when config service is not available.
+    4) Be able to change debug level info.. and apply to running services.
+    5) defihne a simple patter where the services subscribe to configuration changes.. and it receives apply thej.. using moleculer events.
 4) moleculer
     1) Cache
     2) try other transporters (p2P for example)